evolvewithevan/auto-annotated-portfolio/content/pages/info.md

     colors: colors-f
     backgroundSize: full
     text: >+
-      ## Hey, My name's Evan and im a freelance visual artist whos absolutely in
+      ## Hey, I'm Evan and i'm a freelance visual artist.
+I am absolutely in
       love with music.
-I’m currently accepting clients in need of sick new visuals for their work.
 When I’m not coding, writing or creating, I'm listening to music or getting involved in the scene.
+I'm always searching for creators to work with !

     media:
       type: ImageBlock